bodzio528/FS22_CropRotation/README.md

 Planting the same crop every year (monoculture) leads to reduce in yield.

-Depending on soil and crop the amount lost varies between 5 and 25 percent of expected yield.
+Depending on soil and crop type, the amount lost varies between 5 and 25 percent of expected yield.
 Different crops require different elements to take from the soil to grow.

 Crop rotation is a technique to alternate types of plants with different requirements, which gives the soil time needed to supplement the missing one - usually contained in leftovers from previous harvests, but not yet in a form appropriate for plants to utilize.